-Ways you can improve your FICO score
+Ways you can improve your FICO Score.

-Pay down your credit card balances
+- Pay down your credit card balances

-Get added as an authorized user
+- Get added as an authorized user

-Call your creditors to remove late payments
+- Call your creditors to remove late payments

-Settle collection accounts and try getting them to remove them
+- Settle collection accounts and try getting them to remove them

-Stay current on your payments and don’t apply for new credit
+- Stay current on your payments and don’t apply for new credit

-If you have a 580 score you’ll need just a 3.5 percent down payment.
+If you have a 580 score, you’ll need just a 3.5 percent down payment.

-The funds must come your savings or retirement account, or a friend or family member can gift you the down payment funds.
+The funds must come from your savings or retirement account, or a friend or family member can gift you the down payment funds.